wavefrontHQ/docs/pages/doc/integrations_tas_alerts.md

 Investigate if the persistent disk usage is too high for a job over an extended period.

-1. Run `bosh vms --details` to view jobs on affected deployments.
-2. Determine cause of the data consumption, and, if appropriate, increase disk space or scale the affected jobs.
+1. Determine cause of the data consumption, and, if appropriate, increase disk space or scale the affected jobs.

 [//]: # (TODO: Devon and Jeanette stopped here working up from the bottom)
 ## TAS Cloud Controller and Diego Not in Sync